 Samantha and Spencer have written and recorded several albums each, under their own names and band names.
 Stephen has played lead guitar with a series of metal bands and in 2016 in Barry’s band.
 Adam and Travis have worked behind the scenes with Samantha and Barry respectively, and Robin John worked with Robin in his last years with co-composer credit on Titanic Requiem.
 This is Peta’s debut.

-This is the second time Samantha recorded ‘Angel of Mercy’— the first was a duet with Maurice, recorded in 1999 and released in 2010 on Mythology.
+This is the third time Samantha recorded ‘Angel of Mercy’— the first, unreleased, was with Majandra Delfino in 1995, and the second was a duet with Maurice, recorded in 1999 and released in 2010 on Mythology.
 Stephen played ‘On Time’ while on tour with Barry in 2016.